-A: Applications are forwarded to the Root-Tilden-Kern Program office once an applicant has been admitted to the School of Law.
-Candidates who are selected for interviews will be notified by telephone or e-mail between February and mid-March.
+A: Applications are forwarded to the Root-Tilden-Kern Scholarship Program office once an applicant has been admitted to the School of Law.
+Candidates who are selected for interviews will be notified by email between February and mid-March.

 Q: What happens if I am not admitted until after the interview date?

 A: Only students admitted to the School of Law prior to the interview date of Saturday, April 1, 2017, are eligible for the scholarships.